Anirudh2857/Classifcation-of-the-various-lung-diseases-/README.md

+**Lung Disease Classification using CNN and Transfer Learning**

+This project is aimed at classifying the given image of a lung into one of four classes: normal lung, lung affected by COVID-19, viral pneumonia, or bacterial pneumonia.
+The model is built using transfer learning and the ResNET50 model is used to build the CNN network.

+**Dataset**

+Two datasets have been used to train and test the model.
+One dataset is from the COVID-19 Chest X-ray dataset and the other one is from the Chest X-ray Pneumonia dataset.
+These datasets contain images of lungs of different individuals and the corresponding labels.

+**Dataset Sources**

+COVID-19 Chest X-ray dataset

+Chest X-ray Pneumonia dataset

+**Approach**

+We have used transfer learning to build the CNN network using the ResNET50 model.
+The model is trained on the above datasets and the accuracy is measured on the test set.
+We have also implemented early stopping in the code to avoid overfitting.

+**Results**

-The project is made above is to classify wether the given image of a lung is a normal lung, Lung affected by covid 19,If it is Viral pneumonia or bacterial pneumonia.
-To build the baove model we use the transfer learning and the model that we have used to build the CNN network is the ResNET50 Model.
-After building the CNN network and testing it on the test set we found that accuracy on the test set is 83.33%.
-We also implemented early stopping in the code to make sure that the model to avoid overfitting.
-The model can classify the elemnets in a pretty good way.The dataset for the project made above can be found here:https://github.com/ieee8023/covid-chestxray-dataset and https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia.
+After building the CNN network and testing it on the test set, we found that the accuracy on the test set is 83.33%.
+The model can classify the elements in a pretty good way.